vScripter/VIDatastoreManagement-Module/README.md

 __Luc Dekens__ - http://www.lucd.info/2012/04/15/test-if-the-datastore-can-be-unmounted/

 __Kevin Kirkpatrick__ - compiled community functions and bundled into module.
-Renamed some of the functions so that they began with approved verbs.
+Renamed some of the functions so that they begin with approved verbs.
 Individual contributions noted via comment based help and/or in-line code comments, within each function. [https://github.com/vScripter | Twitter: @vScripter]